danillouz/gitops-manifesto/README.md

 * Immutable deployment artefacts

 * Git:
   * Code & config version controlled
   * Rollback functionality
   * Operational changes must be made by Pull Request; don't let CI push updates into the Kubernetes cluster or use `kubectl` by hand
   * Build each container image just once and 'promote' it through each test sequence / environment, do not rebuild each time.
 But you must still update your declarative config changes in Git.

-- Observable & monitorable services
+- Monitorable & observable services & infrastructure
 - Diff tools detect/alert divergence
 - Sync tools enable convergence
 - Completely automated delivery pipeline